-Mrs. Charles H. Scammell has had many requests from the new residents to know just what the Forest Hills Choral Club is and for what it stands.
+Mrs. Charles H. Scammell has had many requests from Mrs. Charles H. Scammell has had many requests from the new residents to know just what the Forest Hills Choral Club is and for what it stands.
 She has prepared a syllabus, which appears below, answering all the possible questions except two.
-These are the dues, which are \$10 for active members and \$5 for associate members, and the other omission is the time and place of meeting-ever Tuesday evening at 8 o'clock, in the Social Room of the Church-in-the-Gardens.
+These are the dues, which are \$10 for active members and \$5 for associate members, and the other omission is the time and place of meeting-every Tuesday evening at 8 o'clock, in the Social Room of the Church-in-the-Gardens.
+Since next Tuesday night is election night the next rehearsal is a special cone to the standard of the control of the contro Church-in-the-Gardens.
 Since next Tuesday night is election night, the next rehearsal is a special one, to take the place of the regular one, and will be held at the home of Judge George H. Boyce, 62 Greenway Terraces, Monday night, Nov.
 3, 8 o'clock.

-If there is any other question about the Choral Club which the syllabus does not answer, please inquire of Mrs. Scammell, the president, whose hospitable home is at
+If there is any other question about the Choral Club which the syllabus does not answer, please inquire of Mrs. Scammell, the president, whose hospitable home is at 14 Greenway Terraces.